lespalt/iRon/README.md

 Shows the standings of the entire field, including safety rating, iRating, and number of laps since the last pit stop ("pit age").
 I usually leave this off by default and switch it on during cautions.

+Like the "Relative" overlay, this will highlight buddies in green (Dale Jr. in the example below).

 ![standings](https://github.com/lespalt/iRon/blob/main/standings.png?raw=true)

 ### "Cover"